10 Tips For Stocking Your Emergency Food Kit

 Remember to check expiration dates annually

-When stocking an emergency kit, it’s important to remember that certain grocery items, like crackers, jerky, and shelf-stable drinks, typically have a shelf life of 18 months (at best).
+When stocking an emergency kit, it’s important to remember that certain grocery items, like crackers, jerky, and shelf-stable drinks, typically have a shelf life of 18 months (at best) and freeze-dried meals usually have a 3-10 year shelf life.
 That’s why it’s so important to check expiration dates at least once per year.
 Food that’s getting close to the date should be eaten, composted, or thrown away.